AmyHammad/AmyHammad/README.md

-- 👋 Hi, I’m @AmnehHammad
+Hi, I’m Amneh 👋
-- 👀 I’m interested in Business Analysis
+I’m a Master’s student in Information Systems Management (TU Berlin) interested in Business Analysis and Data Analytics.

-- 🌱 I’m currently learning Excel Advanced/ SQL/Power BI
-- 💞️ I’m looking to collaborate on small projects to learn more
-- 📫 How to reach me? here, or in my email amenahd94@gmail.com
+What I work with: Excel (dashboards, pivot tables), SQL (data cleaning, business queries), and I’m starting with Power BI and Python for data analysis.

+Projects on this profile:

+Excel sales dashboard (interactive filters, KPIs)

+Multiple SQL analysis projects (retail sales, pizza sales, Olympics history)

+I’m using this space to learn in public and build a portfolio for junior Business Analyst / Data roles.

 <!---
 AmyHammad/AmyHammad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.